oils-for-unix/oils/doc/io-builtins.md

 - the `$(command sub)` construct
 - Bash has `mapfile` and `readarray`

-Oil rationalizes I/O with:
+YSH rationalizes I/O with:

 - A new `write` builtin
 - Long flags to `read`, like `--line` and `--all`
 - The distinction between `$(string sub)` and `@(array sub)`
 - The [QSN](qsn.html) serialization format.

-Oil also has orthogonal mechanisms for string processing:
+YSH also has orthogonal mechanisms for string processing:

 - `${.myproc arg}` and `@{.myproc arg}` are an optimization (TODO)
 - `${x %.2f}` as a static version of the `printf` builtin (TODO)